nydur/sctp-cloud-3.2/README.md

 `git diff`

-To review the changes made to the file before commiting to `git push`
+To review the changes made to the file before committing to `git push`

 `git log`

 To show the history of the commits made in the repository

+`git merge <new-branch>`

+Combines new branch to main branch